-Akbuk is small Turkish resort set on a bay in the Aegean Region near Didim.
-Akbuk means White Bay and is just 70km from Bodrum Airport and 140km from Izmir.
-Akbuk is situated 23km from the centre of Didim and 106km from Aydin city centre.
+Akbuk is small Turkish resort set on a bay in the Aegean region near Didim.
+Akbuk means White Bay and is 20km from Didim/Altinkum and 60km from Kusadasi

 Akbuk is a place to stay for holiday makers who like to take quiet laid back holidays.
 It is also said to have the highest oxygen ratio and lowest humidity rate in Turkey.
 Akbuk’s atmosphere is recommended by doctors for people suffering with asthmatic conditions.

-There is a nice selection of upmarket restaurants along its traditional sea front, along with the small local more Turkish ones, a selection of bars, and shops and now several small supermarkets, so you have no need to travel away from the resort.
-You can book boat trips direct from the harbour, or pick up the morning catch for diner, whichever you prefer.
+There is a nice selection of upmarket restaurants along its traditional sea front, along with the small local more Turkish ones, a selection of bars, and shops and several small supermarkets, so you have no need to travel away from the resort.
+You can book boat trips direct from the harbour, or pick up the morning catch for dinner.

 Another get site to explore is the Miletos Ancient City, situated 20km from Akbuk.
 The city was famous for its art, science and trading.
 Miletos has a theatre 140 metres wide and 30 metres high able to hold 15,000 people.
 Here you will also be able to see ruins of Faustina baths and Serapis temple.
 Some ruins have been taken from this ancient city and are being displayed at the Berlin Museum in Germany.